ftvision/ftvision.github.io/_pages/notes.md

 {% include toc %}

+Not every note on this site is organized.
+I usually first put all the materials here, in a messy format.
+Then, I take time to organize my notes, to think, and to rewrite my notes.
+[Here](/note_progress) is a list of progresses.

 ## Vision, Mind, and Brain

 How does the mind work?
 What is the relationship between our mind and our brain?